Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> likfit: maximised log-likelihood = -1014
 ```

-where `likfit` function fits log-likelihood based variogram.
-Note that we here manually need to specify log-transformation via the `lambda` parameter.
+where `likfit` function fits a log-likelihood based variogram.
+Note that here we need to manually specify log-transformation via the `lambda` parameter.
 To generate predictions and kriging variance using geoR we run:

 ```r